 Remember that nice project with a soundfont in it ?
 Yeeeah, load it again and prepare to face stuck MIDI notes and a trashed project.

-Con Has the tendency to crash
+Con Has a slight tendency to crash